5 TIPS FOR FIT & FAB TOTAL BODY WELLNESS

 If you are constantly trying to improve your posture and chase a “neutral spine”- you are working too hard, possibly doing more harm than good, and probably contributing to other health inefficiencies you may not even be associating with your postural system.
 Many people over extend and recruit too many muscles to stand up tall.
 They are compromising key spinal relationships and distorting the shape of our natural spinal curves in an attempt to “straighten up”.
 Hyperextension can cause unnecessary pressure through the spine, improper joint loading and increases risk of injury for various joints.
 Large superficial muscles, like your paraspinals, lats, pecs, quads, and calves, need an opportunity to shut off and rest in order to optimize your postural and spinal support.

 Lastly, it’s important to understand, “good” posture is not static – it is DYNAMIC and always changing.
 A good postural system has VARIABILITY and knows how to move in and out of various positions with ease and efficiency.
 When working out, consider your movement profile, especially if you have any pain during or after your workout.
-To be Fit & Fab, your body should NOT hurt! and if it does, you have movement and mechanical concerns you should get evaluated by biomechanical specialists (like us!).
+To be Fit & Fab, your body should NOT hurt! and if it does, you have movement and mechanical concerns you should get evaluated by biomechanical specialists.
 Our bodies were designed to move and issues occur in posture and movement because our bodies get rotated in certain positions and various body segments have to adjust and compensate.

 Tip #2 – Set your diaphragm up for success